waiyanhein/j-sliding-banner/README.md

 # j-sliding-banner
-Jquery banner plugin for websites.
-Easy to use, responsive design and fully customizable.
+jQuery banner plugin for websites.
+Easy to use, responsive design, and fully customizable.

-###Screenshots
+### Screenshots
 ![alt tag](https://github.com/waiyanhein/j-sliding-banner/blob/master/banner.png)

-###Dependency
+### Dependency
 Only Jquery is required.

-###How to use
+### How to use

-####Step.
+#### Step.
 1 - import dependencies
-Download jslidingbanner.zip and include j-sliding-banner.min.css,Jquery js file and j-sliding-banner.min.js in the header of HTML.
-You can add bootstrap.css if you want to.
+Download jslidingbanner.zip and include j-sliding-banner.min.css, the jQuery JavaScript file, and j-sliding-banner.min.js in the HTML header.
+Optionally, you can also add bootstrap.css.

-####Step.
+#### Step.
 2 - Create  html in the following format
 ```html
 <div id="banner">
 		<div class="sliding-banner-container">